chenjianjx/wsdl2html-web/doc/test-cases.md

 * Invalid URL format

-## URL Input Test
+## Docker related test
-* There is a default url on rendering
+* The input placeholder should tell you localhost is the host
-* Click the default it, expecting it goes away
+* Run in docker with a localhost url
-* Input another url and click it, expecting it still there
+* Run in docker with a url that's in the intranet, but not localhost